joeornstein/fuzzylink/README.md

 no matches left to validate.
 At that point, every record in `dfA` is either linked to a record in `dfB` or there are no candidate matches in `dfB` with an estimated probability higher than the threshold.

+Note that, by default, the `fuzzylink()` function will validate at most 100,000 name pairs during this step.
+This setting reduces both cost and runtime (see “A Note On Cost” below), but users who wish to validate more name pairs within larger datasets can increase the cap using the `max_validations` argument.

 ``` r